Find Cheap Motorcycle Insurance Quotes in Your Area

 Mopeds, scooters and motorized bicycles are each defined and treated differently by California law.
 In California, you don't need a motorcycle-specific license or DMV registration for scooters and motorized bikes.
-Riding mopeds, on the other hand, requires both valid registration and an M1 or M2 license.
+Riding a moped, on the other hand, requires both valid registration and an M1 or M2 license.
 Operating a moped on California roads also requires liability insurance.